Connect with us

 Franchise Value: $6.2 billion (6th of 32)

-The Raiders’ last Super Bowl victory came in 1983 when the team was based in Los Angeles.
 They’ve since gone through two more cities – Oakland and now Las Vegas – without the same level of success.

 Raider Nation is hungry for a ring, but their wishes haven’t materialized on the field.

-RELATED: D3 Football Players Who Made it to The NFL
+RELATED: D3 Football Players Who Made It to The NFL

 More small-market NFL teams: